Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: Introduction

-This paper outlines the automated estimation of values and uncertainties of orbital parameters to a selection of physical double binaries listed in \cite{Miller_1922}, and in particular from their Table 1 of `First Class' systems that those authors considered to possess well determined orbital estimates and parallaxes.
-These parallaxes had ``been determined trigonometrically by two or more observers, and the results are in fair accord''. \citeauthor{Miller_1922} did not present the orbital solutions, but listed the parallaxes and dynamical masses estimated.
-Our analysis includes data from the Washington Double Star (WDS) catalogue \citep{Mason_2022}, and so can have available timelines up to a century longer than the solutions available in the time of \cite{Miller_1922}.
-Our paper presents estimates for the orbital parameters for these systems using all the available data\footnote{For the shorter period systems, statistically more reliable estimates might be obtained using just the recent, and presumably more accurate, observations across an orbit or more.}, with the results being found to be in good agreement with the solutions given in the WDS with the advantage that single sigma uncertainties are presented for all the estimated parameters.
+The paper therefore outlines the automated estimation of values and uncertainties of orbital parameters to a selection of physical double binaries listed in \cite{Miller_1922}, and in particular from their Table 1 of `First Class' systems that those authors considered to possess well determined orbital estimates (and therefore good systems for the planned testing). \citeauthor{Miller_1922} did not present the orbital solutions and so we make use of the parameter estimates adopted in the Washington Double Star (WDS) catalogue \citep{Mason_2022}.
+We sourced the positional data from the WDS, current to 2023.
+Our paper presents estimates for the orbital parameters for these systems using all the available data.
+We will show that these results were found to be in good agreement with the solutions given in the WDS with the advantage that single sigma uncertainties are presented for all the estimated parameters.
 This is reached through the use of an optimisation technique based on Bayesian statistics, which is described below.
-We conclude with a comparison of the parallaxes and masses from \citeauthor{Miller_1922} with those from the {\em Gaia} and {\em Hipparcos} missions, along with dynamical masses calculated based on these modern parallaxes and the paper's orbital solutions.

-A major goal of this paper is to continue testing our algorithm on known double stars that started with \cite{Rhodes_2023} and continued with \cite{Soh_2023} as part of an ongoing collaboration with National University of Singapore statistics students (see \citeauthor{Banks_2020}, \citeyear{Banks_2020}, for an overview of this project).
-Agreement of our findings with literature results would lend confidence for general applications of the method.
-A noteworthy point is that our program provides uncertainties for the derived parameters.